 Bluehost has been badass enough to give my readers a special deal.
 Using my links should take you to this page…

 Which has the best prices available on the web.
-At $2.95 a month, it’s hard to complain.
+If you want to start a travel blog, it’s hard to complain about $2.95 a month.

 Hit the big ass green button and you’ll be redirected to a page outlining Bluehost’s different hosting plans…

 If you are new to the blogging world and aren’t sure if this is a long term path for you, I would recommend just going with the $2.95 package.
 It’s still a great plan to start a travel blog.